 I have never been so embarrassed in my entire life.

-It was a hard task by any measure to unwittingly silence eighty guests at a wedding engagement party at a restaurant in the Old Brompton Road.
+It was a hard task by any measure to unwittingly silence eighty guests at a wedding engagement party at a restaurant in the Old Brompton Road in London.

 Every one of them seated at a long trestle table was gob-smacked for several minutes – most of all the groom-to-be who sat next to her at the head of the table, whom I had never met before.